What are the Important Things in Your Life

 - Improve Your Life #30: Pick Your Own Path You are doing it for yourself, even if your goal is to feed all the hungry people in the world, you are doing it for yourself.
-Make sure your reasons are you own.
+Make sure your reasons are your own.
 Go your own way and ignore the people who are trying to detract you.

 Finances and spending

 Income, regular income, net worth.
 How long are you able to live if your income goes to zero?
-This is the area in your life that makes other goals possible.
+Finance is the area in your life that makes other goals possible.
 You have to maintain a certain level of financial independence to engage in personal development and to participate in social and family affairs.
 As one of my friend put it:

 We have two kinds of people at the office.
-The ones who have their opinion and the ones who have mortgage.
+The ones who have their opinion and the ones who have a mortgage.

 On the other side of finances is the spending.
 One of the most important habits you can form in this area is to spend less than you earn.
 Every time you get paid transfer some of the money to the savings account you will not touch.
 10%, 5% or even 1% is OK to start with this habit.
 Transfer money to that account every time you get an unexpected sum of money or a raise.

 One thing to consider when setting personal development goals is how deep you want to go.
-You might want to become a high level bridge player, this means it will take all your evenings and weekends.
+You might want to become a high-level bridge player; this means it will take all your evenings and weekends.
 You will not have much room for other activities.
 But you may just learn the rules and a bit of the game to fill in every now and then when your friends are short of a hand.